If I Can't Have Love, I Want Power

+If I Can't Have Love, I Want Power received mostly positive reviews from critics, who praised its ambitious concept and theatrical production.
+The album was featured in the top 10's of several best-of album lists for 2021, and was nominated for Best Alternative Music Album at the 64th Annual Grammy Awards.
+The album was supported by the Love and Power Tour.

-Background
+Background and recording

-American singer-songwriter Halsey released her third studio album, Manic, on January 17, 2020.
-It included the successful single, "Without Me" (2018), the second Billboard Hot 100 number-one song of Halsey's career.
-In 2020, she contributed to the soundtrack for the superhero film Birds of Prey, with a track titled "Experiment on Me", which is a nu-metal song produced by Oliver Sykes and Jordan Fish from the British rock band Bring Me the Horizon, and released collaborative songs with other artists, such as Kelsea Ballerini's "The Other Girl", Juice Wrld's "Life's a Mess", and Machine Gun Kelly's "Forget Me Too".
-Halsey was slated to embark on her third concert tour, titled Manic World Tour, in 2020, but after postponing and rescheduling many dates due to the fallout of the COVID-19 pandemic, the tour was announced cancelled on January 23, 2021.
-She also announced her first pregnancy, with American screenwriter Alev Aydin, after suffering several miscarriages due to endometriosis and undergoing a surgery in 2017.
+In January 2020, Halsey released her third studio album, Manic, which spawned "Without Me", her second number one single on the US Billboard Hot 100 chart.
+She toured Europe from February to March 2020 as part of her third concert tour, the Manic World Tour, before the rest of the tour was postponed and later cancelled due to the COVID-19 pandemic.
+During the pandemic, Halsey remained musically active; she contributed the song "Experiment on Me" to the soundtrack for the superhero film Birds of Prey (2020), produced by Oliver Sykes and Jordan Fish (of Bring Me the Horizon), and collaborated on songs with artists such as Kelsea Ballerini's "The Other Girl", Juice Wrld's "Life's a Mess", and Machine Gun Kelly's "Forget Me Too".
+She also announced her first pregnancy, with American screenwriter Alev Aydin, after suffering several miscarriages due to endometriosis and undergoing surgery in 2017.